What is BookBlast™?

 A brand is your personality, so the saying goes.
-Since I am a blasty, chutzpah kind of person when it comes to writing and ideas, BookBlast is a reflection of this.
-I dreamed up the name for the London-based agency founded in 1997, and the first company website went live in 2000.
-Since which time, much of the writing and self-publishing community has been inspired by the concept of BookBlast online.
+Since I am a blasty kind of person, and an idealist with chutzpah when it comes to getting writing and ideas out into the world whichever way possible, BookBlast™ is a reflection of this.
+I dreamed up the name for the London-based writing agency founded in 1997.
+In 2009, we registered the trademark BookBlast™ in both the United Kingdom and the United States of America in Classes 35 and 41 for services relating to promotion, marketing, advertising, writers agency matters, publication of electronic books and the provision of information in relation to books.
+The first company website went live in 2000.
+Since which time much of the writing and self-publishing community has been inspired by the concept of BookBlast™ online.

-For twenty-five years − as an editor, agent, book publicist, translator and literary executor − I have cross-pollinated ideas, connected the dots and contributed to making major book projects happen, often against the odds.
-Since 2005, news and insights have been passed on as an occasional writer for words without borders , 3:AM magazine and various publications.
-The BookBlast Diary now brings focused, extra spice to the creative collective table.
+For over twenty-five years − as an editor, agent, book publicist, literary executor and translator − I have cross-pollinated ideas, connected the dots and contributed to making major book projects happen, often against the odds.
+Since 2005, I have contributed as an occasional writer to words without borders , 3:AM magazine and various publications.

-On 5 March 2015, the company website bookblast.com was selected by the curators of Bodleian Electronic Archives and Manuscripts, Bodleian Libraries, Oxford as being of lasting research value and worthy of permanent preservation in the Web Archive of the Bodleian Libraries.
+On 5 March 2015, the company website bookblast.com was selected by the curators of Bodleian Electronic Archives and Manuscripts, Bodleian Libraries, Oxford as being of lasting research value and worthy of permanent preservation in their Web Archive.

 We all influence each other, yet stamp our own imprint of individuality on whatever it is that we do.
-I continue to be inspired by the visionary ideas and humanism of my grandfather, Elton Mayo, the Australian-born psychologist, industrial researcher and organizational theorist who influenced Dale Carnegie, amongst many others.
+I continue to be inspired by the visionary ideas and humanism of my grandfather, Elton Mayo, the Australian-born psychologist, industrial researcher and organizational theorist who influenced Dale Carnegie, amongst others.

 I continue to be energized by the creative fire of Wyndham Lewis (author of BLAST magazine, with Ezra Pound) and the Vorticists at the turn of last century.
 Lewis stated: “The moment a man feels or realizes himself as an artist, he ceases to belong to any milieu or time . . .
 Blast is created for this timeless fundamental Artist that exists in everybody . . .
 Blast will appeal to the fundamental and popular instincts in every class and every description of people, TO THE INDIVIDUAL.”

 Mavericks from a ‘traditional’ book publishing background, alongside newcomers, have embraced the new digital opportunities on offer.
 Indie publishers like Restless Books and Frisch & Co are showcasing writers from around the world.
 And Other Stories, Unbound and The Pigeonhole are successfully applying new business models to their ventures.
 Many of the new breed of indie booksellers are releasing their own books thanks to the digital revolution.
 Book buyers who choose to support indie bookshops know they will get great service and stumble upon titles they have never heard of − with the added bonus that to support your local economy feels good.
 The Hive Network and Wordery offer readers a combination of high street and 24-hour online retailing.
 I relish both my books and e-reader − we are lucky to have a choice.
+Independence matters!

-In December 2014 BookBlast ePublishing released its first ebook − an acknowledged ‘classic’ by Lesley Blanch: The Wilder Shores of Love pioneered a new kind of group biography.
+BookBlast™ ePublishing released its first e-book in December 2014 − an acknowledged ‘classic’ by Lesley Blanch: The Wilder Shores of Love which pioneered a new kind of group biography.
 Four nineteenth-century European women − Isabel Burton, Jane Digby, Aimée Dubucq de Rivery and Isabelle Eberhardt − chose to escape from ‘the boredom of convention’, leaving behind them the industrialized West to find ‘the heart of adventure’ through love and fulfillment in north Africa and the Near East.

 Copyright © Georgia de Chamberet, London, February 2015.
 Updated April 2016.